electrode-io/electrode-native/docs/overview/contributing.md

 With this setup, you can also still use `Electrode React Native` as any other non developer user.
 You can install new platform versions or switch between versions.
 The only difference with a regular user will be that you'll have access to version `1000.0.0` of the platform, which is your development version.

+## Continuous Integration

+We are using [Travis] for our CI.

+The CI job will be run on every opened Pull Request.
+It will run `standard` and `flow` checks along with running the whole platform test suite.

+We will only merge PRs that pass the CI (green status). `standard` and `flow` are automatically run for you on every commit, so you should not have any suprise for these checks on the CI.
+However the tests are not automatically run on every commit, so before opening a PR please ensure that all tests are passing on your workstation by running `npm run test`.

 ## Guidelines for code contribution

 ### Coding style

-We are currently using [Standard JS] for our JavaScript code style rules.
+We are using [Standard JS] for our JavaScript code style rules.

 If you want to see Standard warnings during development, you might consider configuring your JavaScript editor accordingly.
 Many editors have built-in support for [Standard JS].
 Just check out their documentation regarding [editor plugins].